zhill/enterprise-docs/content/docs/releasenotes/2.3.0/data_matching_rollback.md

 *NOTE: This section is only for very specific situations where you absolutely must revert the matching system to use the RHSA data.
 This should not be done lightly.
 The newer CVE-based data is more accurate, specific, and provides a more consistent experience with other distros.*

-If your processing of anchore output relies on RHSA keys as vulnerability matches, or you have large RHSA-based whitelists that cannot be converted to CVE-baed, then it is possible, though not recommended, to migrate your system back to using the RHSA-based feeds (centos:* groups).
+If your processing of anchore output relies on RHSA keys as vulnerability matches, or you have large RHSA-based whitelists that cannot be converted to CVE-based, then it is possible, though not recommended, to migrate your system back to using the RHSA-based feeds (centos:* groups).

 Here is the process.
 It requires the Anchore CLI with access to the API as well as direct access to the internal policy engine API endpoint.
 That may require a `docker exec` or `kubectl exec` call